Quick Facts About Orangutans

 That is not the case when taking pictures during your orangutan experience in Borneo.
 I’m certainly not going to discourage you bringing a bigger camera, because they take awesome pictures and if you have the equipment, this is a great time to use it.

-However, all of the pictures in this post were taken with a good quality compact camera – my favorite little Panasonic DMC ZS-100.
+However, all of the pictures and video in this post were taken with a good quality compact camera – my favorite little Panasonic DMC ZS-100.
 Whenthe guy at the shop sold it to me, he knew about the crazy world tour we were intending to do and he really believed in this camera.
 He was right.
 It’s served us well in 95% of situations while we’ve traveled.
 (The link below is directly to the page for this camera, but feel free to look around the site and do your own comparison.)Find the Perfect Gift – Shop Samy’s Camera’s Gift

 If you don’t have the time to learn, the space to carry or the money to buy a big camera rig, you’ll be happy to know that this adventure doesn’t require one.
 You’ll be getting close enough to the orangutans that you don’t need a massive lens.
 You can definitely come home with some great pictures from a simpler, but quality, camera.

 Camp Leakey and the Tale of Tim’s Close Encounter with the Queen Orangutan

 May be significant challenge for less-than-fit or impaired people.

 Once again they allowed us to start a little early on the trek to Camp Leakey.
 After a long walk over an elevated, wooden pathway, we had to sign in at the headquarters.
 I broke off to do that while Tim and our guide went on ahead.
 The beginning of this walk had a very obvious path.